Pakistan Muslim League

-The Pakistan Muslim League (پاکستان مسلم لیگ; known as PML), is the name of several different Pakistani political parties that have dominated the right-wing platform in the country.
+The Pakistan Muslim League (پاکستان مسلم لیگ; known as PML), is the name of several different Pakistani political parties that have dominated the centre-right platform in the country.

-The Muslim League (a different party) was the party of Pakistan’s founders.
-But it faced multiple fractures soon after the creation of Pakistan in 1947.
+The Muslim League (the original successor of the All-India Muslim League) was the party of Pakistan's founders.
+However, it faced multiple fractures soon after Pakistan gained independence in 1947.
 It vanished in the 1970s.
 Its revival began in the mid-1980s and today several parties in Pakistan are named Muslim League.

 History

 First phase (1962–1969)

 The first "Pakistan" Muslim League was founded by President Ayub Khan in 1962 as a successor to the original Muslim League.
 Just a short period after its foundation, the party broke into two factions: Convention Muslim League that supported the President and the new Constitution, and the Council Muslim League, that opposed the new Constitution, denouncing it as undemocratic that made the Presidency an autocratic position.
 Following President Ayub's resignation, Nurul Amin, a right-wing political veteran, attempted to reunite the factions of Pakistan Muslim League.
 His efforts were supported by some, while opposed by others.
 Before the 1970 Elections, a senior leader of Council Muslim League, Abdul Qayyum Khan formed his own variant of the Muslim League that opposed cooperation with a party that once supported a Dictator.
 In 1973, Amin's efforts succeeded and the Functional Muslim League (PML-F) was founded.